-- 1. Coordinates all ministry activities of the College, including the Field Education Programs (in summer and Spring Break) so that students engage effectively in various ministries, reflect theologically upon their work, and gain deeper insights into the mission of the Church in the modern world. - 2.
-Contacts and signs contracts with those ministry sites, particularly in the workstudy program. - 3.
-Collaborates with the Dean of Students (and the Vice President for Academic Affairs for those students who receive academic credit) in the implementation of the Ministries Program. - 4.
-Evaluates each student at the end of each semester.
+- 2.1 Coordinates all ministry activities of the College, including Field Education Programs (in summer and during the school year) so that students engage effectively in appropriate programs, reflect upon their work and gain deeper insights into the mission of the Church in the modern world. - 2.2 Works with the Dean of Students and the Vice President for Academic Affairs in the implementation of the Ministries Program. - 2.3 Evaluates each student at the end of the year. - 2.4 The Coordinator is accountable to the Vice President for Formation.